manuel-uberti/filmsinwords/_posts/2019-12-02-once-upon-a-time.md

     <em>Once Upon a Time in Hollywood (Quentin Tarantino, 2019)</em>
 </p>

-Fast forward 15 years, and after *Inglourious Basterds* I lost interest in Quentin Tarantino.
+Fast forward fifteen years, and after *Inglourious Basterds* I lost interest in Quentin Tarantino.
 I didn’t particularly like *Django Unchained* and though I enjoyed *The Hateful Eight*, I’ve never gone back to it.
 The only one of his works I was willing to revisit is *Death Proof*, because in there our love for images met, danced, and kissed amiably.

 This could partly explain why *Once Upon a Time in Hollywood* hit me so hard.
 I simply wasn’t expecting a great film from Tarantino, and I certainly wasn’t